MattiaFiore/pytorch_backend/README.md

 - [x] Add the recv function
 - [x] fix the wait after send finished (remove time.sleep(100))
 - [x] Verify the correctness of receive through a python script

+*SWITCH*
+- [x] Add parser

+*TEST SCRIPT*
+- [x] Add the pool index that can be inserted by terminal command
+- [x] Modify the code in order to use int values

+*CONTROLLER*
+- [x] Add a script to see the values inside the registers in order to debug

 # Running the code